Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

-Note that in both \eqref{eq:pointtwistY} and \eqref{eq:pointtwistX} forgetting that $S$ is a feature represents the trivial automorphism.
+A similar picture for a push around $X$ yields { } We see that $Y$ and $X$ are mapped to hyperbolic transformations in both cases.
+Notice that in both \eqref{eq:pointtwistY} and \eqref{eq:pointtwistX} `forgetting' that $S$ is a feature yields the trivial automorphism.

-Assume now that $\Omega$ has a subword of the form $[a_1,b_1][a_2,b_2]$.
-A similar argument using Lickorish's generators for the MCG of a closed surface without features yields that there are two twists per handle that leave each commutator relation invariant on its own.
-These are given by
+Assume now that $\Pi$ has a subword of the form $[a_1,b_1][a_2,b_2]$.
+Note that the free homotopy classes of $X_i$ in figure~\ref{fig:cutsurf} and those of $a_i$ in figure~\ref{fig:licksgens} coincide.

+In Lickorish's generators for the MCG of a classical surface, there are two twists per handle that leave each commutator relation invariant on its own, corresponding to the twists around $a_i,m_i$ in figure~\ref{fig:licksgens}.
+In figure~\ref{fig:pointpusha}, these are the twist around the curves around $X$ and $Y$, respectively.
+As automorphisms, these are respectively given by

 and